 This is a general rule that applies to everything – from apps and OSes to services and devices.
 For every piece of personal data anyone or anything asks you for (this includes app permissions), see if you can answer these questions:

-A free VPN may be tempting, but remember – if it’s free, you’re not the customer, you’re the product.
-It might your bandwidth, provide severely limited service with other features behind a paywall, or even harvest and sell your data.
-Only investing in a premium VPN will guarantee the infrastructure, support, and technical specifications you need to stay safe and secure.
-Premium VPNs like NordVPN will also feature tons of additional features like DNS leak protection, obfuscated servers, and CyberSec.
+A free VPN may be tempting, but remember: if it’s free, you’re not the customer — you’re the product.
+Free VPNs might throttle your bandwidth, provide limited services with other features behind a paywall, or even harvest and sell your data.
+Only investing in a premium VPN will guarantee the infrastructure, support, and technical specifications you need to protect online privacy.
+Premium VPNs like NordVPN will also offer tons of additional features such as DNS leak protection, obfuscated servers, and Threat Protection.